rom-rb/rom-rb.org/source/4.0/learn/getting-started/setup-dsl.html.md

   # define relations and commands here...
 end

+# when using SQLite with a file be sure to use the file's full path
+rom = ROM.container(:sql, 'sqlite:///Users/you/full/path/test.db') do |config|
+  # define relations and commands here...
+end

 # You can provide additional connection options too
 ROM.container(:sql, 'postgres://localhost/my_db', extensions: [:pg_json]) do |config|
   # define relations and commands here...